lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The CBOR map { 4 : h'21' } is neither encoded as 0xA1044121, nor as the CBOR byte string h'21', i.e. 0x4121, but as the CBOR integer 0x21.

-As stated in Section 3.1 of {{I-D.ietf-cose-rfc8152bis-struct}}, applications MUST NOT assume that 'kid' values are unique and several keys associated with a 'kid' may need to be checked before the correct one is found.
+As stated in Section 3.1 of {{RFC9052}}, applications MUST NOT assume that 'kid' values are unique and several keys associated with a 'kid' may need to be checked before the correct one is found.
 Applications might use additional information such as 'kid context' or lower layers to determine which key to try first.
 Applications should strive to make ID_CRED_x as unique as possible, since the recipient may otherwise have to try several keys.

 See {{COSE}} for more examples.

 ## Cipher Suites {#cs}

 An EDHOC cipher suite consists of an ordered set of algorithms from the "COSE Algorithms" and "COSE Elliptic Curves" registries as well as the EDHOC MAC length.
-All algorithm names and definitions follows from COSE {{I-D.ietf-cose-rfc8152bis-algs}}.
+All algorithm names and definitions follows from COSE algorithms {{RFC9053}}.
 Note that COSE sometimes uses peculiar names such as ES256 for ECDSA with SHA-256, A128 for AES-128, and Ed25519 for the curve edwards25519.
 Algorithms need to be specified with enough parameters to make them completely determined.
 The MAC length MUST be at least 8 bytes.
 Any cryptographic algorithm used in the COSE header parameters in ID_CRED is selected independently of the cipher suite.
 EDHOC is currently only specified for use with key exchange algorithms of type ECDH curves, but any Key Encapsulation Method (KEM), including Post-Quantum Cryptography (PQC) KEMs, can be used in method 0, see {{pqc}}.
 Use of other types of key exchange algorithms to replace static DH authentication (method 1,2,3) would likely require a specification updating EDHOC with new methods.

 EDHOC supports all signature algorithms defined by COSE.
 Just like in (D)TLS 1.3 {{RFC8446}}{{RFC9147}} and IKEv2 {{RFC7296}}, a signature in COSE is determined by the signature algorithm and the authentication key algorithm together, see {{auth-keys}}.
 The exact details of the authentication key algorithm depend on the type of authentication credential.
 COSE supports different formats for storing the public authentication keys including COSE_Key and X.509, which use different names and ways to represent the authentication key and the authentication key algorithm.